mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-3.md

 doctor's depression diagnosis) to something that helps classify and organize data.

-Let's also consider secret military codes or a codes for particular mediums like Morse code.
+Let's also consider secret military codes or codes for particular mediums like Morse code.
 The goal here is to start with a message, "hello", code that word, and then get "hello" on the other end of the transmission.